¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Securing Rebates: How to Navigate the DLC QPL

-For any project where energy efficiency and return on investment are key drivers, utility rebates are a powerful tool.
-The primary gatekeeper for these incentives in the commercial lighting sector is the DesignLights Consortium (DLC) Qualified Products List (QPL).
-A product's inclusion on this list is independent proof that it meets high standards for energy efficacy, longevity, and quality.
-Without a valid QPL listing, most utility rebate programs will not approve an application.
+For any project where energy efficiency and return on investment are key drivers, utility rebates can be a major part of the business case.
+In the commercial lighting sector, many programs reference the DesignLights Consortium (DLC) Qualified Products List (QPL).
+A product's inclusion on this list is independent confirmation that it meets defined thresholds for energy efficacy, longevity, and quality of light, according to current DLC technical requirements.

 How to Independently Verify a DLC Listing